diaspora-project/diaspora-stream-api/docs/usage/quickstart.rst

 The following code exemplifies a producer.
-We first create a :code:`Driver` object, passing it some options including the :code:`root_path` requires by the "files" driver.
+We first create a :code:`Driver` object, passing it some options including the :code:`root_path` required by the "files" driver.
 The first argument passed to :code:`Driver::New` (or the Driver's constructor in Python), "files", tells it to load the Files driver implementation.
 This implementation is built into the library, so it does not need to be dynamically loaded.
 In general, passing "<name>" as the argument  will make the API automatically search for